 The National Coalition for Maternal Mental Health, a former project of 2020 Mom has folded into the core work of 2020 Mom.
 This work includes supporting federal legislation or sponsoring new federal legislation that will improve outcomes for mothers.

-This year 2020 Mom will support the following initiatives through lobbying, engaging stakeholders during key votes to contact congress and federal lobby days (April 30-May 2):
+In 2018, 2020 Mom will support the following initiatives through lobbying, engaging the MMH network in federal advocacy and hosting federal lobby days in May.

 These bills support states in forming Maternal Mortality Review Committees.
 These committees investigate and track the cause of death, including suicide and ultimately work on quality measures to promote the health of mothers during pregnancy, childbirth and the postpartum period and eliminate disparities in maternal health outcomes.
 Learn more here.

 This legislation if passed would entitle individuals 60 paid care giving days per qualified encounter, including the birth or an adoption of a child.
 This benefit would also apply to those caring for a woman suffering from a maternal mental health disorder like a parent or spouse.
 This fact sheet outlines the Family Act, which would establish a federal program giving almost every worker up to 12 weeks of paid leave.
 Read more here.